 The department believes in fostering a diverse student environment with an emphasis on professionalism and a commitment to excellence.

 To accomplish this mission the Department of Theatre Arts:

-- Offers its students the highest quality undergraduate programs in performance, theory, theatre technology and design by professors that have worked professionally in their field and maintain high academic credentials in their respective areas.
+- Offers its students the highest quality undergraduate programs in musical theatre, performance, management, theatre technology and design

 - Emphasizes performance and production techniques, writing and theatre management throughout the undergraduate curriculum to develop students’ ability to understand and deliver appropriate performance and theoretical concepts and to apply and utilize these techniques in a professional setting.